Creating digital teaching and learning materials with citizen scientists

 In terms of content, the teaching and learning materials should reflect cross-disciplinary topics such as mobility, migration, democracy, etc. The final products should also be available on the Eduthek learning platform as Open Educational Resources (OER) with a free a licence.

 Projects were funded in the first call for proposals up to a maximum of 25,000 euros, in the second call for proposals up to a maximum of 50,000 euros per application, whereby the total budget was increased due to the many excellent applications and the large participation in online voting.
 The total funding amount for both calls was 825,000 euros.

 Since February 2019 the eight funded projects have been presented on the learning platform "Eduthek" (www.eduthek.at/mitmachen).
 Here, teachers and their pupils have the opportunity to further develop and help shape these materials.
 The learning materials can be used free of charge in class.
 Feedback can be given on the content and graphic design as well as on usability.
 In addition, all interested persons have the opportunity to exchange information online on the platform.

 In the second call the citizen scientists will not only be involved in the further development of the teaching and learning materials, but also in the decision of the projects to be supported.
-From 27 May to 16 June 2019, all learners, teachers and interested persons can therefore participate in deciding which digital learning materials should be created from September 2019.
-20 project ideas will be presented on the website of the Innovation Foundation for Education, while the three most interesting projects can be selected for online voting.
-Further information will be available shortly!
+20 project ideas were presented on the website of the Innovation Foundation for Education.
+HERE you can find the twelve funded projects of the second call.